rohitdutt/101-linux-commands-ebook/ebook/en/content/052-the-apt-command.md

 # The `apt` command

 `apt`(Advantage package system) command is used for interating with `dpkg`(packaging system used by debian).
-There is already `dpkg` command to manage it. but `apt` is more user-friendly and efficient way.
+There is already `dpkg` command to manage `.deb` packages.
+But `apt` is more user-friendly and efficient way.

-In simple terms `apt` is a command used for installing, deleting and other operations on debian based linux.
+In simple terms `apt` is a command used for installing, deleting and other operations on debian based Linux.

 You will be using `apt` command mostly with `sudo` privileges.